WINRARisyou/SMC-Desktop-Mod-Manager/README.md

 	- Double click the checkboxes to enable or disable mods.
 	- Use the up and down arrows to adjust the priority of the mods.
     	- Mods higher in the list will override lower mods if they modify the same files
 	- Pressing the refresh button will reload the mods list, adding any mods that were placed in the mods folder.
-This will reset the priorities of mods and will disable all of them, so be aware of that.
+This will reset the priorities of mods and will disable any mods that have been enabled unless `Save & Play` is pressed.

 5. **Save and Play**:
 	- Click the `Save & Play` button to apply the selected mods and start the game.